Supermaps on generalised theories: No signalling without system exchange and its generalisations

-Such NS instruments can also be characterised in \cite{bavaresco2024indefinitecausalorderboxworld} as those with marginals over $x'$ which decompose as either with $\pi_{\lambda}$ a probability distribution.
+The NS famillies of probabilistic operations are also be characterised in \cite{bavaresco2024indefinitecausalorderboxworld} as those with marginals over $x'$ which decompose as either with $\pi_{\lambda}$ a probability distribution.
 We will refer to the former decomposition as the non-trivial decomposition for the marginal and the latter as the trivial decomposition for the marginal.
-A Boxworld NSWSE tensor can be recharacterised as in \cite{bavaresco2024indefinitecausalorderboxworld} simply as an effect on the tensor product of combs depicted such that

-\begin{theorem} The \text{NSWSE}-Boxworld process tensors are precisely the CJ supermaps on Boxworld. \end{theorem} \begin{proof} To see that any CJ-supermap is at least a basic Boxworld process tensor, consider the following diagram When interpreted in the type theory for higher-order classical theory this diagram tells us that $W$ at the very least has type To be a Boxworld process tensor we need $W$ to be normalised on any Boxworld instrument as defined in \cite{bavaresco2024indefinitecausalorderboxworld} meaning that it must be normalised on any map of type $(A \rightarrow A') \rightarrow ((B \otimes X) \rightarrow (B'\otimes X'))$.
-To prove the relevant type embedding, we use the BV logic of higher-order causal categories \cite{SimmonsKissinger2022}, as well as a few specific features of higher-order causal categories (HOCCs).
-First, in any HOCC we have that